nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 hero_title: "Announcing *Nue 1.0-beta*"
 ---

-Exactly one year ago I [decided](/blog/backstory/) to create the absolute _slickest_ website generator in the world.
-Today is the day — the vision becomes reality:
+Exactly one year ago I [decided](/blog/backstory/) to create the slickest website generator in the world.
+Today this vision is becoming a reality:

 [image.larger]
   small: /img/og-blue.png